ldesio/staR/README.md

 ### Single-machine use (recommended for instructor evaluation, or for advanced users)

-* ensure you have a recent version of R installed;
+* ensure you have a recent version of R installed (we performed internal testing with R 4.0.2);
 * download staR from https://github.com/ldesio/staR/archive/master.zip and unzip this file into a directory of your choice (or clone the https://github.com/ldesio/staR/ repository if you use GitHub);
 * move to the `staR-master/app` subdirectory;